-In ARC6, both system- and user-defined directories are local to the ARC CE node and SHOULD NOT be shared to worker nodes (unlike in ARC 5).
+In ARC, both system- and user-defined directories are local to the ARC CE node and SHOULD NOT be shared to worker nodes.

 To use an installed RTE, one should additionally enable this RTE with ARC Control Tool.
 For example, to enable the system-defined ENV/PROXY RTE, run: